ay-lab/FitHiChIP/README.md

 	If user has bigWig file, the following UCSC utility is to be used for conversion to bedGraph format BigWigToBedgraph inp.bw out.bedGraph

-	A default mappability file "wgEncodeCrgMapabilityAlign50mer.bedGraph" is provided in the TestData folder, corresponding to the hg19 reference chromosome.

 J) REFragFile:
 	File containing the restriction fragment information, with respect to the reference chromosome, and a restriction site.
 	The file is of the following format: chr     interval_start  	interval_end

 	By default, MboI restriction fragment file "MboI_hg19_RE_Fragments.bed" is provided in the TestData folder (most common used restriction fragment in various HiChIP pipelines).

 	Creation of a restriction fragment file can be found in the HiC-Pro faqs.

 K) GCSize: